 We purchased a GoPro Hero 2 camera with a bike mount with the intention to use this to record videos of the cycle routes and then put edited versions of these on YouTube with links to each route map.

 After recording the first few rides we found that the supplied handlebar mount was too flexible and wobbled too much when off-road and this caused the video to bounce up and down.

 We tried to add a stabiliser bar to the GoPro waterproof housing which helped to improve the vibration problem but made it very difficult to remove the GoPro from the bike to charge and copy the video footage to the computer.

-Today we decided to make a custom mounting bracket which bolts directly onto the back of the GoPro waterproof case and bolt onto the bikes handlebars with 2 aluminium brackets made from 6.25mm thick aluminium sheet.
+Today we decided to make a custom mounting bracket which bolts directly onto the back of the GoPro waterproof case and bolts onto the bike's handlebars with 2 aluminium brackets made from a 6.25mm thick aluminium sheet.